oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 a QR code, user code, or the authorization request pushed to their authorization device.

-Cross-Device Consent Phishing (CDCP) attacks exploits the unauthenticated channel between the Initiating Device and Authorization Device using social engineering techniques to to gain unauthorized access to the victims data.
+Cross-Device Consent Phishing (CDCP) attacks exploit the unauthenticated channel between the Initiating Device and Authorization Device using social engineering techniques to to gain unauthorized access to the victims data.
 Several publications have emerged in the public domain ([@Exploit1], [@Exploit2], [@Exploit3], [@Exploit4],